— Anh NGUYEN

 The struggles do look familiar though the cases and their specifications might vary.
 It feels like seeing the wheel being reinvented again each time.
 Is there an efficient way to transfer the knowledge and experience of people or teams who already achieved something before to people or teams who just kickstarted their own ventures and activities?
 Can there be, for example, a knowledge base storing case studies and proven practices of what has been done before, to which anyone can have access to browse and get answers to their own case?

 For example, if I have a team of X people who would like to create an eco-village with Y Z W features, what are the most important 5 things to install first?
-I enter these specifications to the knowledge base and then a list of these 5 things will be printed out: one) the optimal funding models would be A B C, two) the best practices to solve tensions between team members would be D E F, three) the most important administrative procedures are G H J.
+I enter these specifications into the knowledge base and then a list of these 5 things will be printed out: one) the optimal funding models would be A B C, two) the best practices to solve tensions between team members would be D E F, three) the most important administrative procedures are G H J.

 Because someone, somewhere in the world has very much likely gone through these steps.
 And their knowledge and experience should be passed on to someone who just started somewhere else, even if there might be significant contextual and cultural differences to be taken into account.
 It’s a global knowledge base used and modified to the local context.